Bruhat Bengaluru Mahanagara Palike: History

 The history of municipal governance of Bangalore dates back to 27 March 1862, when nine leading citizens of the old city formed a Municipal Board under the Improvement of Towns Act of 1850 with a similar Municipal Board formed for the newer Cantonment area.
 The two boards were legalised in 1881, and functioned as two independent bodies called Bangalore City Municipality and Bangalore Civil and Military Station Municipality (Cantonment).
 The following year, half of the municipal councillors were permitted to be elected, property tax was introduced and greater powers given over police and local improvement.

 In 1913 an honorary president was introduced, and seven years later made an elected position.
 An appointed Municipal Commissioner was introduced in 1926 on the Cantonment board as the executive authority.

 After Indian independence, the two Municipal Boards were merged to form the Corporation of the City of Bangalore in 1949, under the Bangalore City Corporation Act.
 The corporation then consisted of 70 elected representatives and 50 electoral divisions and the office of Mayor introduced for the first time.
 The first elections were held in 1950.

-The name of the council changed — first to Bangalore City Corporation (BCC) and then to Bengaluru Mahanagara Palike (BMP).
+The name of the council changed — first to Bangalore City Corporation (BCC) and then to Bengaluru Mahanagara Palike (BMP) in the year 1989.

 In 1989, the BMP expanded to include 87 wards and further increased to 100 wards in 1995, covering an extra area of 75 sq. km.
 The council also included 40 additional members drawn from the parliament and the state legislature.

 Around the same time, the BMP council passed a resolution that only BDA layouts should be included in its limits and not revenue pockets, because of the cost of developing the latter.
 Around 50 per cent of the expanded BMP areas (meaning at least 40 wards among 100) were revenue pockets at that time.
 At that time, the BMP proposed betterment charges of Rs.215/sq. yard based on costs of developing those areas.
 But after the BMP elections of 1996, the council took a decision to reduce betterment charges to Rs.100/sq. yard.
 The state government (the H. D. Deve Gowda led administration) then issued a notice to the city council demanding why the latter reduced the rates.
 Subsequently, the state government agreed to the BMP rates.